Creating a test environment for Jira

 - replicate Crowd or your external directory in your test environment and point your Jira test site to your test external directory (recommended).

 - provide your test server with network or local access to the same hosts as your production server.

-If you have application links between Jira and other Atlassian applications, you should change the server ID on each test application.
+If you have application links between Jira and other Atlassian applications and you have not deleted them (see step 5), you should change the server ID on each test application.
 See How to change the server ID of Confluence and Changing Server ID for Test Installations for Jira.

 If you don't change the server ID and update your application links there is a chance that when you create a new application link in production it will point to your test server instead.

 It's a good practice to change the look and feel of the test instance to have a different logo or color scheme than the production environment.
 This will help users to distinguish between the two environments and not rely solely on the URL.

 See Configuring the look and feel of your Jira applications.